TwinFaerie/twinfaerie-settingmenu/README.md

       }
   }
   ```
-- This setting file needs to be extended from SettingComponent to make it shows on Game Setting Window
+- This setting file needs to be extended from SettingComponent to make it shows on Game Setting Window.

 ## Create Setup Menu using SettingComponentMenu

-- Create editor script to create Setting that you just created before by using Setup menu
+- Create editor script to create Setting that you just created before by using Setup menu.
   ```csharp
   using TF.SettingMenu.Editor;
   using UnityEditor;